jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Physics | The study of the Supreme Entity in its physical forms.
 This includes the 5 Layers or Elements.
 This absorbs the word 'science'
 Positive feelings | feelings from the Positive Force that naturally make us feel lighter, such as happiness, contentment, love, peace.
 These are the result of being dharmic or being within one's true nature, since Existence is Positive
 Positive Force | the force or flow from the desire of Existence that leads to unification and attraction.
 Also, Shiva or Yang.
-Religion | a belief system that is centered around God (as Enki or Enlil for Judeo-Christian Religions) or gods (as more advanced beings)
+Religion | a ideology that is centered around God (as Enki or Enlil for Judeo-Christian Religions) or gods (as more advanced beings)
 Self | The perception of identity by the same perceiver Shiva | “witnessing consciousness”
 Slavery | A regular state of control of another's actions that produces pain